Approaching a Bristol model: Preliminaries: symmetric extensions, their iterations, and more

-But we can weaken this slightly, and much like we only require that the $\PP$-name is guaranteed to be a name in $\HS_\sK$, we can require that the $\PP$-name is guaranteed to be equal to some name in $\HS_\sF$.
-That we, we are allowed to ``mix'' names from $\HS_\sF$ over an antichain.\footnote{In general a class of names $X$ has the mixing property if when $1\forces\dot x\in X$, that is we can find a (pre-)dense set of conditions $p$ and $\dot x_p\in X$ such that $p\forces\dot x=\dot x_p$, then $\dot x\in X$.}
+But we can weaken this slightly, and much like we only require that the projected $\PP$-name is forced to be a name in $\HS_\sK$, we can similarly require that the projected name is forced to be equal to some name in $\HS_\sF$.
+That we, we are allowed to ``mix'' names from $\HS_\sF$ over an antichain.\footnote{In general a class of names $X$ has the mixing property if when $1\forces\dot x\in X$, that is we can find a (pre-)dense set of conditions $p$ and $\dot x_p\in X$ such that $p\forces\dot x=\dot x_p$, then $\dot x\in X$.} So the projected name need only be ``generically equal'' to an $\sF$-symmetric $\PP$-name, which itself needs only be ``generically equal'' to a $\dot\sK$-symmetric $\dot\QQ$-name.

 Consider, for example, Cohen's first model, this is a model similar to the example above, replacing $\omega_1$ by $\omega$.
 Namely, we add an $\omega$-sequence of Cohen reals, permute them, and consider finite stabilisers.
 Let $\dot a_n$ be the name for the $n$th real, then we can define the name In clearer terms, this is the name for the first $\dot a_n$ which contains $0$.
 We are guaranteed that $\dot a$ will be interpreted as one of the $\dot a_n$.
 But it is not hard to see that $\dot a$, as defined above, is not stabilised by fixing any finite subset of $\omega$.\footnote{This shows that typically $\HS$ does not have the mixing property.
 This is not a bad thing, though, as we are often concerned with particulars when working with symmetric extensions, and having to specify witnesses is a good thing.}